Gas vs. Electric Water Heaters: Which Is Better for Your Home?

 Geo Icon

-Gas and electric are the main types of water heaters available, and they have some key differences in terms of their operation, costs, and efficiency.
+Gas and electric are the main types of water heaters available, with key differences in terms of their operation, costs, and efficiency.
+Gas heaters heat water faster but may cost more to install, whereas electric water heaters have lower installation costs but may cost more to run.
 Understanding more about their pros and cons will help you decide which type of water heater is better for your home.

 What Is a Gas Water Heater?